 A datatype is a an abstraction that encapsulates one reusable coding pattern.
-These solutions have a canonical implementation that is generalised for all possible uses.
+These solutions have a canonical implementation that is generalized for all possible uses.

 A datatype is implemented by a data class, or a sealed hierarchy of data classes and objects.

-These datatypes are generalised by having one or several generic parameters,
+These datatypes are generalized by having one or several generic parameters,

 Kind for these generic parameters.

 Datatypes work over themselves, never directly over the values defined by its generic parameters.

 A, representing the type of the values that

 A because this type does not affect its behavior.

 To indicate that

 Option is a type constructor for all values of